Likelyt/Peel-Learning/README.md

-# Effective Peel Learning for Small Data with Structured Features
+# Peel Learning for Pathway-Related OutcomePrediction

 Python implementation of Effective Peel Learning for Small Data with Structured Features.